 Then there are those really great moments between us, when I want to hug my little-big girl tight enough to stop time (that thief!) dead in his tracks; moments that play out like that scene from “Titanic,” when Kate Winslet is floating all alone in the icy water, crying out in a barely audible voice to the distant lifeboat, “Come back!
 Come back!”
 Only I’m screaming silently to my daughter, “Don’t leave!
 Don’t leave!”

 On good days, it’s so easy, just the two of us.
 We laugh.
-We watch “Chopped” together.
+We watch “Impractical Jokers” together.
 We share a cup of her homemade peppermint cocoa.
 It's just so easy.

-I am a former editor and radio news producer; an award-winning, syndicated columnist; a freelance writer for Indian Country Today and creator of the "Spirit of Enterprise" column; a blogger for ontheculture.com/, created by Author and Washington Times Columnist Marybeth Hicks; an entrepreneur who owns a gourmet cupcake business; and lately, a professional daydreamer, wondering what all the mothers WITHOUT teenagers are doing today.
+I am a former editor and award-winning, syndicated columnist; a contributing writer for Indian Country Today and creator of the "Spirit of Enterprise" column; founder of Great Hotel Restaurants; a blogger for ontheculture.com/, created by Author and Washington Times Columnist Marybeth Hicks; an entrepreneur and small business owner; and lately, a professional daydreamer, wondering what all the mothers WITHOUT teenagers are doing today.

 It's a crazy planet we live on -- and I'm happy to be sharing it with a couple of awesome teens.